yellows8/3ds_homemenuhax/README.md

 Before building, the menurop directories+files must be generated. "./generate_menurop_addrs.sh {path}".
 See the source of that script for details(this requires the Home Menu code-binaries).
 Note that the USA/EUR/JPN homemenu exefs:/.code binaries starting with system-version v9.2 are all identical(prior to v9.9), while USA/EUR binaries for v9.0 differs from the JPN versions.
 If you don't have the required Home Menu code-binaries, you can use the MENUROP_PATH option listed below.

+The built files for BodyCache.bin/Body_LZ.bin are located under "themepayload/".

+Note that the compression done in .py is rather slow: this is why building all versions and such takes a while.

 Build options:
 * "ENABLE_RET2MENU=1" Just return from the haxx to the Home Menu code after writing to the framebufs.
 * "CODEBINPAYLOAD=path" Code binary payload to load into the launched process(default is the system web-browser).
 This will be included in the theme-data itself.